 Study once, work anywhere with training that's nationally recognised throughout Australia.

 Health Inspector ready credentials

 All employees who complete our training receive a Food Safety Card containing all proof of training details needed during a food audit.

 Two-year membership for all graduates with free access to food safety checklists, posters, webinars, alerts and more.

 Easy student management access

-Through our online corporate portal you can bulk enrol employees, check on their progress, review invoices and more.
+Through our online corporate portal you can bulk enrol employees, review invoices and more.